cherkavi/cheat-sheet/mariadb.md

 ```

-### subquery returns more than one row, collect comma delimiter
+### subquery returns more than one row, collect comma delimiter, join columns in one group columns
 ```
 select
     u.name_f,